LeGoffMael/insta_assets_picker/README.md

       // - if you want to disable cropping, you can set only one parameter,
       // in this case, the "crop" button will not be displayed (#10).
       // - if the value of cropRatios is different than the default value,
-      // the "crop" button will display the selected crop value (i.e.: 1.:1)
+      // the "crop" button will display the selected ratio value (i.e.: 1:1)
       // instead of unfold arrows.
     ]),
     onCompleted: (_) {},